The Laboratory of Interfacial & Small Scale Transport

 -

-Seeking graduate students with background and/or serious interest in the field of equilibrium and non-equilibrium molecular dynamics simulation.
+Seeking graduate students with strong interest in the field of equilibrium and non-equilibrium molecular dynamics simulation.
 Project involves modeling and analysis of thermal transport and phonon dynamics across liquid/solid interfaces.
-Project incorporates a significant blend of fundamental physics with computational design of cutting edge technology focused on rapid cooling of high power density chips (e.g. Tensor Processing Units for artificial intelligence).
-Student must have strong background or interest in learning concepts and analytic tools based on statistical physics and stochastic phenomena.
+Project incorporates a significant blend of fundamental physics with computational design of cutting edge technology focused on rapid cooling of high power density chips.
+Students must have strong background or interest in learning analytic tools commonly used in statistical physics and analysis of stochastic phenomena.

 Applicants must demonstrate strong multitasking skills, ability to work efficiently both individually and as a member of a team, strong writing skills for publication of articles in top archival journals and a commitment to meeting deadlines sometimes requiring rapid turnaround.

-Computational Studies of Micropropulsion Systems.
-Restricted to US citizens and permanent residents.
+Computational Design of Electric Micropropulsion Systems [Funding restricted to US citizens and Permanent Residents]

 -

-Applicants must demonstrate strong multitasking skills, ability to work efficiently both individually and as a member of a team, strong writing skills for publication of articles in top archival journals and a commitment to meeting deadlines that sometimes require rapid turnaround.
+Applicants must demonstrate strong multitasking skills, ability to work efficiently both individually and as a member of a team, strong writing skills for publication of articles in top archival journals and a commitment to meeting deadlines which require rapid turnaround.

 Experimental Design and Analysis